jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 It provides **PREVIOUS**/**NEXT** buttons to navigate through a series of pages.
 It has an optional widget title, and shows the current page, in a page counter.
 Keyboard bindings are provided to navigate with arrow key presses.
 CTRL-arrow will navigate to the beginning/end.
-Events can be bound to page changes, the page can be changed via a funciton call, and the current page number can be queried.
+Events can be bound to page changes, the page can be changed via a function call, and the current page number can be queried.
 ![PagedWindow](img/layouts/1_pagedWindow.png)
 ```python
 from appJar import gui